mrbrandao/retrolabels/diskette/diskclub/README.md

   The pirated with a smooth bitmap trace without modifications
 - [art/bitmap-traced-smooth-pirate-1.svg](art/bitmap-traced-smooth-pirate-1.svg)
   - The smooth copy of the pirated but with a few modifications in the cartoon
+- [fdd312/grey-floppy-layered-diskclub.xcf](fdd312/grey-floppy-layered-diskclub.xcf) - A 3½ floppy image with the diskclub images

 #### 5¼-inch diskettes